 On March 21, 2019, Mississippi Governor Phil Bryant signed heartbeat bill SB 2116 into law, banning all abortions after a heartbeat can be detected in the State of Mississippi.
 Mississippi is the fifth state to pass heartbeat legislation into law.

 SB 2116 was passed by the Senate on February 13th on a vote of 34-14.
 The bill later passed the House of Representatives as well with amendments on March 11th on a vote of 78-37.
 The Senate approved the amended version of the bill from the House on March 19th and sent the bill to the Governor for his signature the following day.
+The law was later challenged in court and blocked by a U.S. District Judge on May 24th.

 Three other heartbeat bills had also been introduced in the Mississippi Legislature in 2019.
 In the House, heartbeat bills HB 732 and HB 529 were also introduced as well as a second Senate bill (SB 2688).
 On February 13, 2019, the House passed HB 732, but the bill was later tabled in the Senate in favor of SB 2116.
 HB 529 and SB 2688 were also tabled in favor of SB 2116.